Kidney stones or renal calculi are solid masses present in your kidneys.

 In some cases, however, kidney stones can also block the flow of urine.

-This is called urinary obstruction and can lead to kidney infection and kidney damage.
+This is called urinary obstruction and can lead to kidney diseases and kidney damage.

 Diagnosis of Kidney Stones